Common types of flies in Washington

 How do I get rid of flies?

 If you have a fly infestation in your home or business, contact a pest control company that specializes in fly control.
-At Prosite Pest Control, we offer free onsite inspections to accurately identify the fly problem, evaluate the severity of the infestation, and then develop a plan of action that will deliver results.
-Contact us today to learn more about our fly control solutions for homes and businesses or to schedule your inspection.
+At Prosite Pest Control, we offer onsite inspections to accurately identify the fly problem, evaluate the severity of the infestation, and then develop a plan of action that will deliver results.
+Contact us today to learn more about our Central Washington fly control services for homes and businesses or to schedule your inspection.

 How do I prevent problems with flies?

-In addition to the implementation of professional fly control services, the following tips can help you to prevent fly problems.
+In addition to the implementation of professional fly control solutions, the following tips can help you to prevent fly problems.

 - Seal potential entry points